Best Thermal Labels for UK Sellers (4×6 Royal Mail & Courier Guide)

 • Compressed under weight

-Thermal paper is sensitive to heat and light.
+Thermal paper reacts to heat and moisture.

 My Decision Framework